JieYangBruce/TorqueClustering/README.md

 Due to the space limits of Github, we put all the data sets on the [google drive:](https://drive.google.com/file/d/1ddvBAfxtR9wKKM7IAhNfD9HQ_kyhmceD/view?usp=sharing), the txt version of the data sets is also [available:](https://drive.google.com/file/d/1cPz7KvnLCPx-j6nWOl-juOMTtIWlmW3Y/view?usp=sharing).

-**You may refer to the file containing "Run" in its name for a detailed guide on how to use Torque Clustering.**
+**You may refer to the file containing "Run" in its name for a detailed guide on how to use Torque Clustering (TORC).**

 The explanation of each "Run" file: